-Elena M. Bennett holds a PhD in Limnology and Marine Sciences.
-Her lab is based at McGill University where she studies Ecosystem Services and how humans can interact with their environment in a more sustainable manner through purposeful action guided by research and education.
+Elena Bennett was the lead author of a Frontiers in Ecology and the Environment paper, “Bright spots: seeds of a good Anthropocene.”
+Her lab is based at McGill University where she studies Ecosystem Services and how humans best interact with their environment in a sustainable manner.

 As humans increasingly dominate Earth’s natural systems over the coming centuries (“the Anthropocene”), how can we ensure that it becomes a “good Anthopocene”—a world in which nature and humanity prosper together?